 Modern Hatha yoga poses have similarities with northern European gymnastics.
 There are only so many things you can do with the human body.
 The difference between yoga and gymnastics is pranayama, the control of the breath.

 B. K. S. Iyengar teaching yoga.
-A student of Krishnamachyi, the father of modern postural yoga, Iyengar brought yoga to the West and made it accessible to everyone by using props.
+A student and son-in-law of Krishnamachyi, the father of modern postural yoga, Iyengar brought yoga to the West and made it accessible to everyone by using props.
 In this photo he is using chairs.

 Yoga for Healing

 Yoga has become associated with the healing arts.
 In fact, the old yogis were called upon for healing and exorcism.
 What yoga does for our bodies and minds is beneficial.
-In the above photo Patrik Bitter of Essen, Germany is doing the wild thing pose.
+In the following photo Patrik Bitter of Essen, Germany is doing the wild thing pose.
 He’s a wounded yogi.
 In the photo the sunlight on the wall is like nimbus around his deep abdominal cut.